wesleycamargo/azure-docs.pt-br/articles/remoteapp/remoteapp-tutorial-arawithpowershell.md

 <properties
-   pageTitle="Usar os cmdlets do PowerShell com o Azure RemoteApp | Microsoft Azure" description="Saiba como usar os cmdlets do Windows PowerShell com o Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Use PowerShell cmdlets with Azure RemoteApp | Microsoft Azure" description="Learn how to use Windows PowerShell cmdlets in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"